widVE/UniCAVE/docs/pages/faqs.md

 title: FAQ's
 ---

+Have a question not answered here?
+Feel free to [contact us](contact.html).

 ### Stereo and Windows 7

 It’s come to our attention that the Virtual Reality Supported stereoscopic non-head mounted option for a DirectX build doesn’t work in Windows versions prior to 8.1 Users running Windows 7 should turn to an OpenGL build using the glIntercept dll stereo plugin.